This guide will show you why the charming Swiss city of Basel worth visiting + exactly what to see in Basel in 2 days/ 48 hours!

 After lunch, take a few hours to meander your way through Basel’s Old Town.
 Start at the City Hall.
 Its playful, red façade makes it hard to miss.
 Then get lost in the Old Town’s quaint alleyways and fairytale-like buildings.
 This was one of my favourite things I did in my two days in Basel!

 Don’t forget to stop at the Basler Munster, a twin-spired gothic cathedral.
 It’s Basel’s most celebrated landmark!
 If you don’t know where to begin, you can try a guided walking tour.
-There are even options for a private one.

 Evening in Basel: Krafft Restaurant